top of page

 Epistemology is the investigation of distinguishing justified belief/views from opinion.
 Students who took Propaganda last year, or Critical Thinking in the fall semester have played this game and requested a class devoted to playing the game.
 (Those classes are NOT prerequisites to this class.
 Anyone is welcome.)
 Learn to think on your feet, challenge your views, have great conversations and more.

-BUPAC Musical
+BUPAC Drama

-Teacher: Joshua Watts and BUPAC Staff
+Teacher: Esther Neel and BUPAC Staff

 Class Fee: $50 cast/$30 crew (Checks made out to BUPAC Drama)